MarcusFulbright/exceloutput/readme.md

 1. `ExcelOutput\ExcelWorkbook`: used to keep track of all information that will go into an excel workbook.
 2. `ExcelOutput\SpreadSheet`: used to keep track of all data and meta-data that will go into a spread sheet.
 Also contains an array of *FormatRules*.
 3. `ExcelOutput\FormatRule`: keeps track of a column range and format rule to apply.
-Excel accepts the following ranges
+The format rule is simply an array that will get passed through.
+PHPExcel's documentation details how to create a $style array.
+Different libraries might require something else Excel accepts the following ranges
     * `A1`: single cell
     * `A1:A8`: range of cells
     * `A:C`: range of columns
+*Please note that it is best to only have one FormatRule object per range.*

 ## Usage